-Most of us have some sort of damaged relationships.
-Even I have wounds and I struggle with forgiveness.
-I know we should forgive and forget.
-Non-forgiveness causes physical and emotional harm.
+Most of us have some damaged relationships.
+Even I have wounds, and I struggle with forgiveness.
+I know we should forgive and forget—non-forgiveness causes physical and emotional harm.
 Forgiveness will set us free, but what if the person you want to forgive continues the same hurtful behavior?

 - Gossiping, bullying, and sharp razor tongues continue.